- MFA + Japanese embassy legalisation handled in-house

 Every working week our Japanese desk receives a fresh stack of Thai House Registration files heading to registrars, universities, employers and courts abroad — this is the workflow that has emerged from handling them at scale.
-Whether the file sits inside an LTR visa application, a BOI investment dossier, a foreign-buyer condo deal or a cross-border succession, our in-house translator recognised by the Japanese embassy in Bangkok delivers a court-grade translation accepted by Thailand's Ministry of Foreign Affairs, the relevant embassy in Bangkok, and the receiving authority in the destination country; the rest of this page is a working brief: prices in baht, day-by-day calendars, name-spelling rules and a checklist you can hand to whoever has signing authority on your file.
+Whether the file sits inside an LTR visa application, a BOI investment dossier, a foreign-buyer condo deal or a cross-border succession, translator recognised by the Japanese embassy in Bangkok on our own staff produces a translation built to survive three separate checks — the Department of Consular Affairs, the Japanese mission in Bangkok, and the office that finally reads it abroad; the chapters that follow are deliberately concrete: numbers, hours, named offices, named stamps — no abstractions — so you can scope the job before you commit.

-Our Japanese desk has handled thousands of House Registration cases for purposes ranging from proof of address for visa, property purchase abroad, bank account abroad.
+Our Japanese desk handles House Registration cases week in, week out, for purposes ranging from proof of address for visa, bank account abroad, property purchase abroad.
 Each case is logged, dual-reviewed and quality-controlled against the standards published by the Department of Consular Affairs and the destination authority.
-Below you will find authoritative pricing, a step-by-step legalisation workflow, regional notes specific to Japanese reading authorities, supporting-document checklists, and a bilingual glossary of every term that appears on your translated House Registration.
+Below you will find a step-by-step legalisation workflow, regional notes specific to Japanese reading authorities, supporting-document checklists, and a bilingual glossary of every term that appears on your translated House Registration.

 Why a specialist Japanese translator matters for House Registration